 Apple iMessage is one option, though you can only use it if all your friends own iPhones, and it’s notoriously difficult to leave.
 On the plus side, it has everything you could want from a modern messaging service, including photo and video sharing, message encryption, group chats, and more.

-With Google’s messaging apps a real mess right now (Hangouts is good but rarely used), and Facebook in charge of Instagram and WhatsApp, the other genuine alternatives are Signal and Telegram.
+With Google’s messaging apps in a state of transition, and Facebook in charge of Instagram and WhatsApp, the other genuine alternatives are Signal and Telegram.
 We prefer the former for its stronger encryption, but they both do messages, calls, media, groups, and more.
-Whichever you pick though, you’ve then got the job of trying to get all your friends to switch too.
+Whichever you pick though, you then have to get all your friends to switch, too.

-Twitter languishes behind Facebook in the overall user number stakes, but news is something it does much better than its competitor.
-You’ve got more control over what you see, stories appear earlier, and the interface is a lot less cluttered too.
+Twitter lags Facebook when it comes to user numbers, but news is something it does much better than its competitor.
+You’ve got more control over what you see, stories appear earlier, and the interface is a lot less cluttered, too.